Code-Institute-Submissions/Hedgemonkey-project1/README.md

 Hero image generated with Midjourney AI Image generator using the prompt: "professional line-art vector style logo for a modern tailoring company called "Touching Cloth Modern Tailors", professional brand design look in the style of Yoji Shinkawa, James Gilleard and Greg Rutkowski. logo, pocket and stitching illustration, simple, minimalistic, transparent background, using a simple and clean font --s 750 --v 6.0 --ar 103:46"

-Logo created using Gnome Image Manipulation Program (GIMP 2.1.0)
+Logo created using Gnome Image Manipulation Program (GIMP 2.10.36)

+Favicon created in GIMP2.10.36 then exported as .ico files of relevent size, .svg icon file converted using Inkscape.

 ### Content